 How to open a VFR flight plan through Foreflight

 If you read enough of my articles, you will know I am a huge fan of Foreflight.
-It requires an Apple device, which is why I got my first iPad.
-The program is that valuable.
+It requires an Apple device, which is why I got my first iPad (I highly recommend an iPad mini with cellular capability).
+The program is such a game-changer!

-You must file the flight plan through Foreflight and then it gives you the option to “Activate” your flight plan.
+Before you can access this feature, you must file the flight plan through Foreflight which is very easy.
+Once it’s filed on Foreflight it automatically gives you the option to “Activate” the flight plan.

 Check it out: